margaretmf/margaretmf.github.io/spiritualinspiration.md

 * Grateful for my friends teaching
 * Grateful for the people in the psych wards
 * Grateful for sustainable businesses and signs on the walls that show the efficiency
-* Grateful to be a "Steward of the Earth" by cleaning up
+* Grateful to be a "steward of the Earth" by cleaning up
 * Grateful for the man from the Arab world online
 * Grateful for the people from Albania. met in the coffee shop
 * Grateful for the public libraries